jamebs/ki67/README.md

   └── img-095.xml
 ```

-The `source` directory contains all slides (pROI saved as `png` files) and correspoding markers (ImageJ export to `xml` files).
+The `source` directory should contain all slides (pROI saved as `.png` files) and correspoding markers (exported by ImageJ to `.xml` files).
 The config file splits images into chunks, e.g.

 **config.json**
 ```json